-* It is highly recommended that the four procurement courses be taken in the following order: Orientation to Transit Procurement, Risk Assessment and Basic Cost or Price Analysis, RFP`s and Competitive Contract Negotiations, and Contract Administration.
+* It is highly recommended that the four procurement courses be taken in the following order: Procurement I: Orientation to Transit Procurement, Procurement II: Risk Assessment and Basic Cost or Price Analysis, Procurement III: RFPs and Competitive Contract Negotiations, and Procurement IV: Contract Administration.

 Topics include, but are not limited to: